sujathabharathi/Suja-StarRating.github.io/README.md

 # Project Features
   - This Project mainly Created like a Socialmedia feature.
   - For Star rating and Commenting about the Hindi and Bagchal Game Community.
-  - There is a Facility Change the language from English to Hindi and Viceversa.
+  - There is a Facility Change the language from English to Hindi and Viceversa.When we Change the Language the Theme also changes.

 # Improtant Features
   - This project is coded to implement the security features as well like, protection from SQL Injection, XSS (Cross-Site Scripting), Session Management and Plain Text Password Storage (Converts to Hash Password).